dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ## Back-End Development
+Back-end largely refers to putting together information and then sending it to a front-end page to be displayed.

+This is especially important for pages that you can log into, that that save a lot of information about its users and their activities, Facebook, Reddit, and Yelp.

 ### Deploying Back-End Web Apps
+Webpages which require a server are basically too complicated to deploy on GitHub Pages.

+Heroku and similar services can host server-side projects and serve them to users.

 *   [Udemy - The Web Dev Bootcamp / Unit 38: Deploying](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/4473706)
     * Paid ($35 Course) - 6 Lessons (1 hour)

 ### Node.js and Express.js
+JavaScript was originally only usable inside the client of a web browser.
+Node sets it free for use as a server-side language.

+Express makes it possible to write a server-side app more simply and with fewer lines of code.

 *   [Udemy - The Web Dev Bootcamp / Units 22-25: Node & Express](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861568)
     * Paid ($35 Course) - 26 Lessons (5 hours), 4 Exercises

 ### MongoDB
+MongoDB and other databases are the main way to store data permanently, so the data aren't reset every time the program restarts.

+For example: Facebook friends lists, Netflix queues, and Reddit comments.

 *   [Udemy - The Web Dev Bootcamp / Units 26-31: Databases](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861630)
     * Paid ($35 Course) - 32 Lessons (6 hours), 1 Exercise
 *   [Udemy - The Web Dev Bootcamp / Units 32-36: YelpCamp](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861676)